patrickbarta/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

-It is clear that the warning from 8 days are completely missing, which is as expected from the `summary` output.
+It is clear that the warning that data from 8 days are completely missing, which is as expected from the `summary` output.

 We're most interested in the total steps per day, so we compute a histogram.